awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-alias.md

 The `AWS::KMS::Alias` resource specifies a display name for a [KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys)\.
 You can use an alias to identify a KMS key in the AWS KMS console, in the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, and in [cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#cryptographic-operations), such as [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) and [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)\.

 **Note**
 Adding, deleting, or updating an alias can allow or deny permission to the KMS key\.
-For details, see [Using ABAC in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/abac.html) in the *AWS Key Management Service Developer Guide*\.
+For details, see [ABAC for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/abac.html) in the *AWS Key Management Service Developer Guide*\.

 Using an alias to refer to a KMS key can help you simplify key management\.
 For example, an alias in your code can be associated with different KMS keys in different AWS Regions\.
 For more information, see [Using aliases](https://docs.aws.amazon.com/kms/latest/developerguide/kms-alias.html) in the *AWS Key Management Service Developer Guide*\.